Complaints Policy

 Usually, the best staff member to talk to will be the person who originally dealt with the matter you are concerned about, as they will be in the best position to help you quickly, aiming to rectify any issues you wish to raise.
 If the member of staff is not available, or you would prefer to approach someone else, then ask for their relevant line manager.

 We will aim to resolve your concern with immediate effect if we can.
 If we are unable to do this, for example, because information we need to consider is not to hand, then we will take a record of your concern and arrange the best way and time to get back to you.
-This will normally be within five working days, or we will make some other arrangement acceptable to you.

-Where it is not possible to resolve the issue informally to the Reporting Person’s satisfaction then the Reporting Person will be invited to make a formal complaint.
+Where it is not possible to resolve the issue informally to the Reporting Person’s satisfaction then the Reporting Person will be invited to make a formal complaint

 Complaints of a serious nature will always be dealt with by way of the Complaints Policy and Procedure.